marina601/scooter-circle/TESTING.md

 1. As a first time user, I want to understand what this site is about.

-  - The site is designed with simple and easy to understand the content in mind.
+  - The site is designed with simple and easy to understant content in mind.
   - Scooter logo in the header tells the user this site is about scooters.
   - A hero image tells the user the site is about scooters.
   - A testimony positioned on the right-hand side explains to the user why electric scooters are environmentally friendly and a fast way to travel.

 2. As a first time user, I want to view a collection of products available on site.

-  - Once the user scrolls down the page, they presented with a welcome message
+  - Once the user scrolls down the page, they are presented with a welcome message
   - Telling the user what they can do on this site:
     - View latest scooter models
     - View user reviews